Lost in The Neuron Forest

 Director: Kate Lovell.
 Photography: Marcos Avlonitis, Film: Chiara Ambrosio

-Lost in the Neuron Forest was devised following intensive discussions with scientists researching cognitive behavioural approaches to treating Alzheimer’s Disease.
-The central image of Edna in the neuron forest came from wanting our audience to feel what it might be like to experience memory loss, and to communicate the complexity of the human brain and what makes us who we are.
-It was a Bread & Goose production, created over a 2 year collaborative development period with scientists and fellow artists, and it invited the audience into the mind of Edna, a woman trying to make sense of herself amidst the tangled web created by her Alzheimer’s.
-Through an early experiment into participatory scenography, the space is co-built by the audience and their memories, so that Edna’s loss also becomes our own.
+Lost in the Neuron Forest was devised following discussions with scientists at University of Bangor who are researching innovative cognitive behavioural approaches to treating Alzheimer’s Disease.
+The central image of Edna in the neuron forest made up of ropes held by the audience came from wanting to create a scenography that invited our audience to feel what it might be like to experience memory loss, and to communicate viscerally the complexity of the human brain, what makes us who we are, and what traces are left even when it seems like memory is gone.